IBM/auto-kubeflow/terraform/README.md

 Use Schematics/Terraform + Ansible to create a VPC Gen 2 cluster on IBM Cloud, deploy kubeflow multi-user and integrate it with AppID service.

-The terraform templates are under `terraform` directory and used to create VPC Gen 2 cluster as well as AppID instance.
-The kubeflow deployment and configuration are done by Ansible playbook under `terraform/ansible` directory.
+The terraform templates are under this directory and used to create VPC Gen 2 cluster as well as AppID instance.
+The kubeflow deployment and configuration are done by Ansible playbook under `ansible` directory.
 It uses [Ansible provisioner](https://github.com/radekg/terraform-provisioner-ansible) to perform Ansilbe playbook.

-Note: The Ansible playbook under `terraform/asnible` directory assumes the execution environment is Linux x86_64 architecture.
+Note: The Ansible playbook under `asnible` directory assumes the execution environment is Linux x86_64 architecture.
 If you want to run it locally, you may need to modify the playbook to accommodate your own environment.
 ## Inputs